munificent/game-programming-patterns/book/state.markdown

 computation using a series of abstract models, each more complex than the previous.
 A *Turing machine* is one of the most expressive models.

-"Turing complete" means a system (usually a programming language) is expressive enough to implement a Turing machine in it, which means all Turing complete languages are, in some ways, equally expressive.
-FSMs are not expressive enough to be in that club.
+"Turing complete" means a system (usually a programming language) is powerful enough to implement a Turing machine in it, which means all Turing complete languages are, in some ways, equally expressive.
+FSMs are not flexible enough to be in that club.

 </aside>